Massage and spas

 What we say:

-The best high quality, best value spa in Luang Prabang is the Angsana Spa, located in Maison Souvannaphoum Hotel.
-A proper oil massage from a trained therapist starts at $40 and includes all the true spa experience perks.
-Here you can also get body scrubs and facials with luxurious products.
-Located on the main road across from the Nam Phou fountain in Ban Thatluang.
+The best quality, best value spa in Luang Prabang is the Angsana Spa, part of an international Singapore-owned chain.
+An oil massage from a trained therapist starts at $55 and includes all the true spa experience perks and a tranquil secret garden setting.
+You can also get body scrubs and facials with high quality products.
+It’s found at the Maison Souvannaphoum Hotel on the main road (Chao Fa Ngum) across from the Nam Phou fountain.
+Open daily (T: (071) 254 609).
+Open daily 10:00-20:00.

 Jump to a destination